SpecterOps/BloodHound/.github/ISSUE_TEMPLATE/bug-report.md

 **Contributor Checklist:**

-- [ ] I have searched the issue tracker to ensure this bug hasn't been reported before.
+- [ ] I have searched the issue tracker to ensure this bug hasn't been reported before or is not already being addressed.
 - [ ] I have provided clear steps to reproduce the issue.
 - [ ] I have included relevant environment information details.
 - [ ] I have attached necessary supporting documents.
-- [ ] I have checked the related issues to see if this bug is already being addressed.
 - [ ] I have checked that any JSON files I am attempting to upload to BloodHound are valid.